MicrosoftDocs/fabric-docs/docs/admin/portal-workspaces.md

 :::image type="content" source="media/portal-workspaces/power-bi-workspaces-admin-portal.png" alt-text="Screenshot that shows a Power B I workspaces list in the admin portal.":::

-The columns of the list of workspaces are described below
+The following table describes the columns of the list of workspaces.

 | Column | Description |
 | --------- | --------- |